albertovalzgris/markdown-cv/index.md

 `2022-2023`
 **Socially Engaged Art Winter Project**
-Accademia Unidee, Biella
+Accademia Unidee, Biella and ArtEZ Academy, Arnhem *Course leader*
-*Course leader*
-The annual exchange with MA Fine Arts students of the ArtEZ involved coordinating their didactic environment in Biella by giving group lectures and individual tutorials, culminating in a collective exhibition during ArtEZ Project Festival in Arhnem (NL).
+This academic year, the annual exchange with MA Fine Arts students of the ArtEZ academy explored the theme of the Mediterranean as an imagined geography, as a represented and contested space.
+Coordinating the didactic environment of a mixed group of BA and MA students in Biella involved giving group lectures and individual project development tutorials, culminating in a collective exhibition during ArtEZ Project Festival in the city of Arhnem.

 `2022-2023`
 **Tecniche di rappresentazione dello spazio**
-Accademia Unide, Biella
+Accademia Unidee, Biella
 *Course leader*
-Teaching this semester-long course to first-year BA students in Fine Arts for the Environment involved planning and giving lectures on the fundamentals of cartography, photography and sketching, followed by tutorials on the development of an individual project.
-Exams consisted in the making of an exhibition showing the work developed throughout the course.
+Teaching this semester-long course to first-year BA students in Fine Arts for the Environment involved designing the course syllabus, planning and giving lectures on the fundamentals of cartography, photography and sketching, followed by tutorials on the development of an individual project.
+Finals exams consisted in the making of an exhibition showing the work developed throughout the course.

 `2020-2021`
 **Fattori ambientali e geografici dello sviluppo del territorio**